-Here’s my reader’s question: “Should I continue to go to my in-laws’ family events at their home, for my husband’s and daughter’s sake, even though I have grown to despise these people?” asks M. on my article about parents who interfere in love relationships.
+Here’s my reader’s question: “Should I continue to go to my in-laws’ family events at their home, for my husband’s and daughter’s sake, even though I have grown to despise these people?” asks M. on my article about dealing with toxic people.
 “My husband agrees they are miserable, but his preference is to see them a few times a year and ignore their rudeness.
 He sees their unhappiness and jealousy.
 But the healthier I have become the more I see the toxicity.
 My in laws ignore me and I’m tired of it.”

 My sister is the same way.
-She hasn’t spoken to my mother for over a decade, because my mom is mentally ill and my sister doesn’t “like” talking to her.
+She hasn’t spoken to my mother for over a decade, because my mom is mentally ill and my sister doesn’t feel like talking to her.

 Those are personal choices.
-I wouldn’t choose to ignore my in laws or family members, because I believe that not seeing eye-to-eye with your family members or in-laws doesn’t mean you get to ignore their existence!
+I wouldn’t choose to ignore my in laws or family members, because I believe that not seeing eye-to-eye with your family members or in-laws doesn’t mean you should to ignore their existence.
 I’m not saying you have to live with them or visit them every Sunday afternoon…I’m encouraging you to visit or talk to a hurtful or toxic family member once every few months.

-For instance, if your toxic, difficult mother-in-law refuses to visit your home (yay! be grateful), talk to your daughter about the importance of accepting other people’s lifestyles and showing compassion and love no matter how a person lives.
-You don’t have to criticize your hurtful mother-in-law or refuse to visit her; you need only verbalize your belief that people shouldn’t be judged by the size or shape their homes are in.
+If your difficult mother-in-law refuses to visit your home, talk to your daughter about the importance of accepting other people’s lifestyles and showing compassion and love no matter how a person lives.
+You don’t have to criticize your hurtful in-law or ignore her; you need only verbalize your belief that people shouldn’t be judged by the size or shape their homes are in.

 And, remember that your daughter may one day marry a man who doesn’t like you, who doesn’t want to visit you!
-By honoring and respecting your in-laws – even though they are hurtful – you’re teaching her to do the same for you one day.
-Hopefully.
+By honoring and respecting your in-laws – even though they are hurtful – you’re teaching your daughter to do the same for you one day.

 Even more important: if you live in peace as far as it depends on you, then you can sleep with a clear conscience.
-And sometimes you have to remember that you may be wrong about your family.
+You can’t change your family members, but you can learn how to deal with difficult parents.